File Sharing via the internet - Is there a Pain-Free Way ?

 But how easy is it to use a GDrive to exchange files between correspondents ?

-The answer is…also quite easy, once the system is properly set up.
-All that is necessary once this has been done is for both correspondent and recipient to have access to a Google account and log into it whenever they want to share files (this doesn't of course need to be the same account !).
+The answer is…actually quite easy, once the system is properly set up.
+All that is necessary, once this has been done, is for both correspondent and recipient to have access to a Google account and log into it whenever they want to share files (this doesn't of course need to be the same account !).

-As you might expect, there is some setting up to do before you can exchange files routinely.
-This involves creating a shared directory and assigning the
+As you might expect, there is a bit of setting up to do before you can exchange files routinely....

 whenever access is required by the recipient(s).
 The link automatically takes anyone in posession of it to the Google ‘Drive’

 The security of the system is good - apart from the GDrive owner, only those assigned the appropriate permissions and having the link to the shared directory are able to access it.
-If you're concerned about Google themselves having access, ask yourself the question: why would they want to look preferentially at your data amongst the huge volume of other data already stored in their cloud servers ?
-In theory they could 'snoop' on your material, but are very unlikely to do so, and it's probably reasonable to proceed on the 'safety in numbers' principle, provided you don't share anything confidential without extra encryption.
+If you're concerned about Google themselves having access to your files, ask yourself the question: why would they want to look preferentially at your data amongst the huge volume of other data already stored in their cloud servers ?
+In theory they could 'snoop' on your material, but are very unlikely to do so, and it's probably reasonable to proceed on the 'safety in numbers' principle, provided you adopt the principle of not sharing anything confidential without extra encryption (as mentioned earlier, if you wish to do this, you can download software to add simple encryption to any piece of text from my downloads page).

 I’d recommend anyone looking for a relatively painless and